gnss-sdr/gnss-sdr/src/gui_ini_files/Readme.md

 $ make
 ```

-If you want to place the executable in /home/username/ and you have placed "gui_ini_files" folder in /home/username/Documents/.
+For example If you want to place the executable in /home/username/ and you have placed "gui_ini_files" folder in /home/username/Documents/.
 Use following qmake command

 ```
 $ qmake gnss_sdr_gui.pro DESTDIR=/home/username/ GUI_FILES_LOCATION="/home/username/Documents/"